-15. NET LOSS PER SHARE
+13. EARNINGS (LOSS) PER SHARE

-Basic net loss per share is computed by dividing net loss by the weighted-average number of shares of common stock outstanding.
-Diluted net loss per share is computed by dividing net loss by the weighted-average number of shares of common stock and dilutive common stock equivalents outstanding.
-Given that the Company recorded a net loss for each of the periods presented, there is no difference between basic and diluted net loss per share since the effect of common stock equivalents would be anti-dilutive and are, therefore, excluded from the diluted net loss per share calculation.
+Basic earnings per share is computed by dividing net income by the weighted-average number of shares of common stock outstanding.
+Diluted earnings per share is computed by dividing net income by the weighted-average number of shares of common stock and dilutive common stock equivalents outstanding.

+The following table sets forth the computation of basic and diluted earnings (loss) per common share: